- Identify methods of promoting individual interests and sense of self through activities and experiences, including long-term projects.

 Projects help support a positive sense of self and children’s overall development because they encourage:

 Culturally responsive experiences are those that help children see both themselves and others represented in your program.
 This can mean opportunities for self-reflection and expression, as well as broad exposure to people, ideas, and experiences from around the country and world.
 Exposure to the many different ways to “be” sparks healthy curiosity and empathy in children.
-This includes racial and ethnic identity, religion, language, gender identity and expression, ability, and family structure, but it can also include important life experiences such as living on a military installation, being an only child, or transitioning to kindergarten.
+This includes various parts of a person's identity including their ethnicity, religion, language, abilities, and family structure, but it can also include important life experiences such as living on a military installation, being an only child, or transitioning to a new program or school.

 Embracing Multiple Social Identities

 School-age children have a complex sense of self that is ever-changing, and all children have multiple social identities.
-Each child in your program is much more than their gender, age, race, family income, or physical features.
+Social identity refers to how a person categorizes oneself and others into various social groups.
+Each child in your program is much more than their age, sex, family income or structure, or physical features.
 While some children may strongly identify with these parts of their identities, it’s important to remember that all children have multiple identities, and identities can shift with time.
-For example, you may have a child who thinks of herself as Black, a girl, a daughter, a sister, a friend, a volunteer, an athlete, and a musician.”
-Others may think of themselves as animal lovers, singers, helpers, Muslim, environmentalists, readers, and future members of the military.
+For example, you may have a child who thinks of herself as a girl, a daughter, a sister, a friend, a volunteer, an athlete, and a musician.”
+Others may think of themselves as animal lovers, singers, helpers, environmentalists, readers, and future members of the military.

 You can support how children see themselves by pointing out, in a positive and encouraging way, that they have many traits and interests.
 Encouraging children to embrace their multiple social identities develops their sense of self and helps them become more flexible when thinking about both who they are and who others’ are.
 School-age staff members do this when they say, “Look at that, three sentences!
 You’re getting to be a really good writer!” and “You saw how frustrated Millie was and hung out with her on the bench until she was ready to talk.
 What a thoughtful, caring person you are.”

-Remember reading above about implicit bias?
 Adults send messages about their and other’s identity often without realizing it.
 Imagine a staff member greeting a child at the door and saying, “Would you like to play basketball with the boys outside, or make bracelets over here with the girls?”
 Now compare that to this message: “Would you like to play basketball outside or make bracelets?”
-The first message suggests to the child that they should choose the play area that matches their gender.
-In contrast, the second message does not include this suggestion; the gender of the children is irrelevant to the play options, and so it isn’t mentioned.
+The first message suggests to the child that they should choose the play area that matches their sex.
+In contrast, the second message does not include this suggestion; the sex of the children is irrelevant to the play options, and so it isn’t mentioned.
 Messages like the first can limit children’s social identities, while messages like the second allow children’s identities to expand.

 Children who recognize their multiple identities may develop better problem-solving skills and a better ability to collaborate with others.
 This helps them come up with more creative solutions to everyday problems.
 For example, a child who is a flexible and creative problem-solver may cut paper to make missing pieces for a checkers game.
 Another child who is struggling with their math homework but sees themself as a hard worker will persist in resolving their confusion and completing the task.
 When children see themselves as having multiple and flexible identities, they will feel more equipped and confident to respond to a variety of challenges.